DeveloperZo/eligibility-poc/retool/USER_GUIDE.md

 # Retool Application User Guide

-## Welcome to the Eligibility Rule Manager
+## Welcome to the benefit plan Manager

-This application allows business users to create, manage, and test employee eligibility rules without requiring technical knowledge.
+This application allows business users to create, manage, and test employee benefit plans without requiring technical knowledge.
 The system automatically converts your business rules into technical format and deploys them to the decision engine.

 ## Getting Started

 ### System Overview

-The Eligibility Rule Manager helps you:
+The benefit plan Manager helps you:
 - **Create Rules**: Define eligibility criteria using simple forms
 - **Manage Rules**: View, edit, and delete existing rules
 - **Test Rules**: Validate rules with real or mock employee data